Healthcare can be a complex and convoluted industry. The systems put in place for our health are outdated in terms of security, efficiency, and cost.

 Hashed Health, a health-focused blockchain development company, intends to make credentials in the health sector more transparent and easily accessible.
 With Professional Credentials Exchange, members of the chain can verify the credentials and track records of various health professionals.
 This streamlines the hiring process, as well as provides an unalterable history of a professional’s healthcare career history.

-9. Change Healthcare Bringing Enhanced Security and Control to its Healthcare Transactions
+Blockchain and Healthcare to Enhance the Security and Control of Healthcare Transactions

 Change Healthcare develops a wide variety of products focused on payments and data management in the healthcare sector.
 According to their website, 92% of top U.S. health plans use their services.